 In terms of activities, it offers everything you could look for and then some.
 The 14,000 ft Collegiate Peaks provide some world class terrain for hiking and camping, the Arkansas River has rapids to be envied by any other white water area.
 Mountain biking is another popular activity and there are a few shops to serve all your biking needs.
 Fishing and hunting as well as horse back riding are widely available.
 Dog sledding, back country skiing, snow shoe hiking are popular in winter and Monarch Mountain, famous for its waist deep powder is only 30min away.
-Methodist Mountain, which is a major feature on Salida’s southern horizon, is the northernmost mountain in the Sangre de Cristo Mountain Range.
+Methodist Mountain, which is a major feature on Salida’s southern horizon, offer more hikes and trails accessible from town on mountain bike and is the northernmost mountain in the Sangre de Cristo Mountain Range.

 Salida also has mountain biking and hiking trails right in town on Tenderfoot Mountain and the Arkansas River offers both world class challenge in its rapids and family-friendly floating in its calm bends.
 I highly recommend the Sand Dunes trail and if you follow it for a while you will see real sand dunes (after all Salida is only an hour from Colorado Sand Dunes National Monument) 🙂